 There are processes in place enabling Directors to take independent advice at the Company's expense in the furtherance of their duties, and to have access to the advice and services of the Company Secretary.

 In order to keep Director skillsets up to date, the Board uses third parties to advise the Directors of their responsibilities as a Director of an AIM company, which includes receiving advice from the Company's nominated adviser and external lawyers.
 External advice is sought for material legal and regulatory matters when required.
 During the year external advice was sought in relation to a legal case taken against the European Union and US regulatory advice in respect to the Groups d2p technology for bread wrapping.
 The Board encourages Directors to receive training on relevant developments if required.
 The Board reviews the appropriateness and opportunity for continuing professional development in order to keep each Director's skillset up to date.

 The Board will seek to take into account any Board imbalances for future nominations.
 The Company is committed to a culture of equal opportunities for all employees regardless of gender.
 The Board aims to be diverse in terms of its range of culture, nationality and international experience.
-All seven Board members are currently male.
+All five Board members are currently male.
 If it is agreed to expand the Board, the Board will, subject to identifying suitable candidates, look to fill at least one of the vacancies with a female Director.
-The current position as Chairman is an interim measure and the Board will seek a suitable permanent Chairman when appropriate.